qwerty12/X250-Hackintosh/README.md

     * WhateverGreen to patch the FB kexts to work with 32 MB DVMT-prealloc.
 The Lenovo UEFI only allocates 32 MB, and the EFI variable that controls it is locked.
 As explained by RehabMan, the Apple framebuffer kexts expect at least 64 MB and will KP when it can't get this.
 The UEFI 256/512 MB GPU memory setting has no relation to this ☹️
 * Fn+F10, Fn+F11 and Fn+F12 are all configured to send previous track, play/pause and next track respectively.
 I mean, you can't have surely been expecting anything different from the person who wrote [this](https://github.com/qwerty12/X250-F10-F12-MediaKeys).
 You can edit Goldfish64/Hackintosh/Lenovo-ThinkPad-T450/SSDTs/SSDT-FNKEY.dsl for key bindings more appropriate for the labels should you wish.
 * I use the `MacBookAir7,2` SMBIOS profile.
 While `MacBookPro12,1` also works, it has terrible things like "TCP Keep Alive when sleeping" enabled - which, without IGBE's _PRW being hooked (the DSDT here does that), causes instant wakeup from sleep
+* You may get a faster sleep time if you add `darkwake=0` as a bootarg to Clover's config.plist

 ### Thanks to